SSO with Google Workspace

 • email: The user's email address.

-• https://www.googleapis.com/auth/admin.directory.orgunit.readonly: Required to sync Organization Units.
+• https://www.googleapis.com/auth/admin.directory.orgunit.readonly: Required to sync organizational units.

-• https://www.googleapis.com/auth/admin.directory.group.readonly: Required to sync Groups.
+• https://www.googleapis.com/auth/admin.directory.group.readonly: Required to sync groups.

-• https://www.googleapis.com/auth/admin.directory.user.readonly: Required to sync Users.
+• https://www.googleapis.com/auth/admin.directory.user.readonly: Required to sync users.

 openid